It sounds truly awful because as Rav Schwartz notes, these three were "only" one-third of previous generations.

 (Sure, the parents can tell them not to...and watch how that doesn't work either.)

-In some cases, they even bring a girlfriend (but it's usually temporary & secretive, so the family doesn't know about it).
+In some cases, they even bring secular-style dating into the picture (but it's usually temporary & secretive, so the family doesn't know about it).

 Parents often try to find another living situation for them, but it often either doesn't work out, the child refuses to go, or the child still comes back for vacations and the like.

-Pop psychology, which infiltrated the frum community, placed the blame squarely on the parents.
+Pop psychology, which infiltrated the frum community, places the blame squarely on the parents.

 But over the years, I couldn't help noticing families in which the mother strove with everything she had (even if it wasn't much) to be a good parent while her husband was dysfunctional in some way.